Meriame Terchoun

-Meriame Terchoun (born 27 October 1995) is a Swiss professional footballer who plays as a midfielder or forward for Première Ligue club Dijon and the Switzerland national team.
+Meriame Terchoun (born 27 October 1995) is a Swiss professional footballer who plays as a midfielder or forward for Servette FC Chênois Féminin and the Switzerland national team.

 Terchoun is a representative of the Swiss Association of Football Players.

 Club career

 Terchoun played for SC YF Juventus from 2006 to 2009, then moved to FC Zürich, where she played from 2009 to 2022 with a brief hiatus.
 In the first half of 2017 she was in the FC Basel.
 With Zurich, she won the Swiss Championship eight times and the Swiss Cup seven times.
 During this time she also suffered three cruciate ligament tears (2016, 2017, 2019), each of which entailed long rehabilitation breaks.
 After her injuries, she returned to lead her club to a domestic league and cup double.
 She played a total of 166 competitive games for FCZ, scoring 53 goals and recording 28 assists.

 In 2012/13 she made her debut in the UEFA Women's Champions League, where the team prevailed in qualifying with three wins at a tournament in Slovenia.
 She scored her first Champions League goal in the 8-0 win over FC Gintra.

 Finally, in July 2022, she moved to Dijon FCO in the French first division.